Gold Member, Machine Learning Overview

 plt.show()

-In this process, we use the stacked encoder to reduce the dimensionality of the validation set.
-The t-SNE algorithm then further reduces the dimensionality to two for visualization purposes.
-The scatter plot shows how well the autoencoder has captured the variations in the dataset.
+Here, we use the stacked encoder to reduce the dimensionality of the validation set.
+The t-SNE algorithm further reduces it to two dimensions for visualization, showing how well the autoencoder has captured the dataset’s variations.

 Conclusion